Michael Jackson in video games: Michael Jackson: The Experience

 Michael Jackson: The Experience is a music video game based on Jackson's music and songs.
 It was developed and published by Ubisoft and Triumph International (subsidiary by The Michael Jackson Company LLC), and was released on November 23, 2010 for the Wii, Nintendo DS, and PlayStation Portable.
-Later it was released on other platforms: Xbox 360's Kinect, PlayStation 3's PlayStation Move, Nintendo 3DS, PlayStation Vita, iOS.
+Later it was released on other platforms: Xbox 360 (compatible with Kinect), PlayStation 3 (compatible with PlayStation Move), Nintendo 3DS, PlayStation Vita and iOS.
 The game features many of Michael Jackson's hits, such as "Bad", "Beat It", "Smooth Criminal" and "Billie Jean".

 Planet Michael

 Planet Michael was a planned MMORPG based on Jackson's music.
 It was being developed by SEE MJ Virtual Worlds (The Michael Jackson Company LLC and SEE Entertainment) and was originally scheduled for release in 2011, but was eventually canceled.
 Planet Michael was to be based within the Entropia Universe.

+Ready 2 Rumble Boxing: Round 2

+Ready 2 Rumble Boxing: Round 2 is a boxing game for the Dreamcast, Nintendo 64, PlayStation, PlayStation 2 (a North American launch title for the system), and Game Boy Advance.
+Michael Jackson is one of a number of celebrity characters unlockable through gameplay.